lukenamop/award-cost-bot/README.md

 ## How can I contact you?

-If you have any questions or comments, feel free to reach out to me on Reddit by direct messaging me directly (<a href="https://www.reddit.com/message/compose/?to=lukenamop&subject=u%2Faward-cost-bot">u/lukenamop</a>).
+If you have any questions or comments, feel free to reach out to me on Reddit by messaging me directly (<a href="https://www.reddit.com/message/compose/?to=lukenamop&subject=u%2Faward-cost-bot">u/lukenamop</a>).
 Thanks for your interest!